Q: What is the fall 2024 application deadline?

 The online application system is able to receive references before or after an application is submitted.

 Q: If a recommender is having technical issues with the application system, is there another way to submit their recommendation?

-Q: What is the cost of attendance?
+Q: What is the full cost of attending UVA?

 Q: How do I become a Virginia resident?

 A: If your primary reason for moving to Virginia is for education, you will likely not be granted in-state residency.
-The basic guidelines are that you must live for 1 year prior to enrolling as a student.
-Please see the State Council of Higher Education for Virginia webpage for guidelines used to determine domicile status.

 Contact the UVA Office of Virginia Status with questions about Virginia domicile.

 Q: Which programs are STEM-designated?